Skip to main content

 • n8n (self-hosted or cloud)

-• MEMANTO server accessible from your n8n instance
+• Memanto server accessible from your n8n instance, with MOORCHEH_API_KEY configured in its environment

 On your server or locally: